RonSparks/SummarizationAgent/README.md

 ### Email Classifier
 1. Select an AI model from the dropdown
 2. Paste the email content you want to classify
-3. Optionally provide email metadata (sender, subject, time)
+3. Choose whether to include tone analysis and metadata extraction
 4. Click "Classify Email" or "Load Sample"
-5. Review the classification with tone analysis and priority assessment
+5. Review the color-coded classification with multiple categories, tone analysis, and priority assessment
+6. See the smart suggested action based on the primary category
-6. Download the classification results as a markdown file
+7. Download the classification results as a markdown file

 ## Sample Data